 2015 Ryanair winner, Uxizandre

 ) made his long-awaited return from injury in the rescheduled Clarence House at Ascot.
 Alan King's nine-year-old showed understandable signs of ring rust and trailed the pack for the majority of the race.
 However, once he found a nice rhythm over his fences, he looked more and more like the champion of old and eventually crossed the line second, just five lengths behind Un De Sceaux.
-If he gets off to a better start at the Festival, many will fancy that five-length gap being much narrower, so it's was no surprise to see him jump to second in the betting after his Ascot comeback.Ruby Walsh riding Un De Sceaux clear to win the Clarence House at Ascot in January.Josses Hill
+If he gets off to a better start at the Festival, many will fancy that five-length gap being much narrower, so it's was no surprise to see him jump to second in the betting after his Ascot comeback.Josses Hill

 Henry De Bromhead’s Sub Lieutenant

 Stepping up in trip from two miles will do him the world of good and his jumping has been very solid since that surprise fall at Leopardstown two Christmases ago.
-Obviously, a bit of give in the ground will be a boost to his chances, but the nine-year-old will be desperate to avenge his defeat at the hands of Sprinter Sacre in the Queen Mother last year and the Ryanair looks like an ideal opportunity for Un De Sceaux to claim a second Cheltenham Festival title.
+Obviously, a bit of extra give in the ground will be a boost to his chances and it looks like the nine-year-old will get his soft ground wish, as he looks to avenge his defeat at the hands of Sprinter Sacre in the Queen Mother last year and the Ryanair looks like an ideal opportunity for Un De Sceaux to claim a second Cheltenham Festival title.

 16/3/2017 2:30pm Cheltenham selection – UN DE SCEAUX (2/1 Ladbrokes)